- What Is The Dawn Wall?

 Give or take a few new pitches, the Dawn Wall follows a very similar route to Mescalito for about 1400ft.
 The route starts fairly easy, but the higher you get the tougher the climbing gets.
-It’s only when you get about halfway up this route that things start to get interesting.
+It’s when you get about halfway up this route that things start to get interesting.

 One of the hardest pitches on the Dawn Wall, and one that caused Ondra a headache or two, was Pitch 14 – the first traverse pitch on the route.

 As Adam explained the pitch to Black Diamond “It took me a lot of time, skin, frustration, and swearing to finally find a satisfying sequence, but I was exhausted and my skin was thrashed.
 I still gave it another go that night, slipped on the first boulder problem, but then continued to the anchor, which gave me a lot of confidence that next time it should work out.”

-Pitch 15, a 5.14d traverse, is another equally frustrating section of the route and the hardest pitch on the Dawn Wall.
-This section neither Tommy or Kevin had successfully completed whilst training.
+Pitch 15, a 5.14d traverse, is another equally frustrating section of the route and one of the hardest pitches on the Dawn Wall route.
+This was a section neither Tommy nor Kevin had successfully completed whilst training.
 Both guys had spent over 100 days and thousands of attempts on this pitch, without a single successful attempt before their final push.

-After that, pitch 16 is waiting for you and offers two options.
+After that, pitch 16 is waiting and offers you two options.
 The first is the ‘Dyno’.
 This is a dynamic move that involves hurling yourself 8ft in the hope you can grab a wafer-thin flake.
 This pitch gave Tommy Caldwell and Kevin Jorgeson such a headache that Tommy even reconstructed the move on his garage wall.

 The other option is to follow Tommy’s alternative beta and complete a 200ft circuit, hailed by Kevin as “the world’s hardest down climb”.
 This move was “like walking around the block to cross the street” as one of Tommy’s friends put it in the Dawn Wall Documentary.

 After that, the climbers are faced with pitch after pitch of polished granite ranging from 5.13b – 5.14c to the top of the famous Wino Tower ledge.
 From there, the route then intersects with Mescalito and The Tempest all the way to the summit.

 For an interactive map of the dawn wall route, check this link out.

-How hard is the Dawn Wall?
+How Hard Is The Dawn Wall?

 Don’t let Adam’s superhuman climbing skills trick you into thinking this is an easy route.

-It’s also worth remembering Tommy, Kevin and Adam all attempted the route in winter.
+It’s also worth remembering Tommy, Kevin, and Adam all attempted the route in winter.
 This is the best time climb as it gives you maximum friction on the rock, despite meaning they had to constantly battle bad weather and cold conditions.

-How high is the Dawn Wall?
+How High Is The Dawn Wall?

 The Dawn Wall is approximately 3,000ft (914m) from base to summit.

-The Story behind the Dawn Wall Documentary
+The Story Behind The Dawn Wall Documentary

 Despite scores of ascents and numerous new lines being developed, the Wall of Early Morning Light remained untouched for decades.

-If you have seen the Dawn Wall documentary (which I am sure you have) you would think that the duo were taking on this monumental task alone.
+If you have seen the Dawn Wall documentary (which I am sure you have) you would think that the duo was taking on this monumental task alone.
 But this is far from the truth.

-Since Tommy first set his sights on the wall he has had a star-studded cast of climbers to help him work out the beta including Jonathan Siegrist, Chris Sharma – and even Tommy’s dad.
+Since Tommy first set his sights on the wall, he has had a star-studded cast of climbers to help him work out the beta, including Jonathan Siegrist, Chris Sharma and even Tommy’s dad.

-As he explains in memoir, The Push: A Climbers Journey of Endurance, Risk and Going Beyond the Limits, whilst suffering from, depression and struggling to deal with the reality of the divorce, Tommy contemplated free soloing El Cap, because “if I fell to my death, at least the pain would be gone, too.”
+As he explains in his memoir, The Push: A Climber’s Journey of Endurance, Risk and Going Beyond the Limits, whilst suffering from, depression and struggling to deal with the reality of the divorce, Tommy contemplated free soloing El Cap, because “if I fell to my death, at least the pain would be gone, too.”

 Since we are a climbing shoe review website it would be a crime if we didn’t mention the shoes they used!

 All three of the guys used the La Sportiva TC Pro for their final assault on the Dawn Wall.
 It’s no surprise to see them using this shoe considering this is Tommy’s signature shoe that was designed for big wall climbing in Yosemite.
 Apart from the TC pro, Adam also used the Katana during his trip to Yosemite on various other projects and while working on the beta.

-The Dawn wall is an amazing testament to how far modern athletes have pushed the limits of modern climbing.
+The Dawn Wall is an amazing testament to how far modern athletes have pushed the limits of modern climbing.
 To date, not many people have climbed the Dawn Wall, with only three climbers having topped out all 32 pitches.